CARTAvis/manual_source/source/analysis_tools.rst

 The interactions of the spectral profiler widget are demonstrated in the section :ref:`mouse_interaction_with_charts`.
 The red vertical bar indicates the channel of the image displayed in the image viewer.
 Clicking directly on the spectral profiler graph will change the displayed image to the clicked channel.
 Alternatively, the red vertical bar is draggable and acts just like the channel slider of the animator widget.

 The bottom axis shows the spectral coordinate.
-Additional options to configure the profile plot are available in the spectral profile settings dialogue which can be launched by clicking the "cog" icon in the top-right corner.
-In the dialogue, users may select a different spectral convention (e.g., optical velocity) and a different reference system (e.g., TOPO) with the Conversion tab.
+Additional options to configure the profile plot are available in the spectral profile settings dialog which can be launched by clicking the "cog" icon in the top-right corner.
+In the dialog, users may select a different spectral convention (e.g., optical velocity) and a different reference system (e.g., TOPO) with the Conversion tab.
 The option "Show Mean/RMS" in the Styling tab will adopt the data in the current view to derive a mean value and an rms value, and visualize the results on the plot.
 Numerical values are also displayed at the bottom-left corner.
 When the cursor is on the image in the image viewer, the pointed pixel value (frequency or velocity or channel index, and pixel value) will be displayed at the bottom-left corner of the spectral profiler.
 When the cursor is on the spectral profiler graph, the pointed profile data will be displayed instead.
 Optionally, the displayed profile can be smoothed via the options in the Smoothing tab (see section :ref:`profile_smoothing`).
 Image collapsing is available in the Moments tab.
 Various image moments and statistics are supported (see section :ref:`moment_generator`).
 Profile fitting is available in the Fitting tab (see section :ref:`profile_fitting`).
 The profile can be exported as a png image or a text file in tsv format via the buttons at the bottom-right corner.

 .. raw:: html